DavidMertz/RegEx_Puzzles/book.md

 number if we match to the end.

-The second issue is that since we stride two-by-two through the "numbers", we need to use a second regular expression to make sure the sequence *predicts* the next element when offset by one element as well.
+The second issue is that since we stride two-by-two through the "numbers," we need to use a second regular expression to make sure the sequence *predicts* the next element when offset by one element as well.
 We see that problem in `wrong1`.
 If we only utilized `pat1` it would incorrectly match as Fibonacci-like.
-Since `pat1` already collects the final "number", there is no need for `pat2` to do so as well, the lookahead suffices.
+Since `pat1` already collects the final "number," there is no need for `pat2` to do so as well; the lookahead suffices.

 \newpage